 - TOEFL iBT: 90 (minimum of 21 in any skill)

 In exceptional circumstances, individual cases will be considered on their own merits.
 You may be required to attend interviews or tests to further demonstrate your English proficiency.

 If you miss the English language requirements by 0.5-1.0 of an IELTS band, or a similar number for other English language exams, you can be admitted to the programme after successful completion of our five- or eight-week intensive English pre-sessional course.

 You can also apply to take the XJTLU English language test in lieu of an IELTS/TOEFL or equivalent.
 Based on the score, students may be admitted or may be required to take and successfully complete the five- or eight-week intensive English pre-sessional course.

 Additionally, students may be required to complete English language courses on a pass/fail basis as part of the additional learning activity requirement during their studies at XJTLU.

 Months of entry

-The programme will equip graduates with:
+The MSc Financial Mathematics programme will equip you with: